eaton-lab/toytree/validation/penalized_pseudolikelihood/README.md

 remain conditional on their reported basin-replication and solution-stability diagnostics.

+Fixed-lambda UCLN development is complete within that scope.
+ToyTree does not provide a validated per-tree UCLN lambda selector.
+A compatibility audit pins the historical confirmation source and verifies that subsequent shared-helper changes do not alter UCLN fitted values.

 ## Version 11: frozen failed UCLN confirmation

 The [V11 design](README-v11.md) evaluates the hardened